-The combined earpiece speaker + sensor assembly affixed to the back of the display is paired to your individual iPhone at the factory, so you must transfer it from your old display to your new one during any screen replacement.
-It contains the flood illuminator, which is part of the biometric Face ID security feature.
-If it is damaged or replaced, Face ID won't work, so take extra care not to damage any of these components during this procedure.
+The combined earpiece speaker + sensor assembly affixed to the back of the display is paired to your individual iPhone from the factory, so you must transfer it from your old display to your new one during any display replacement.
+It contains the flood illuminator, which is part of the biometric [Face ID](#) security feature.
+If it is damaged or replaced, Face ID will cease to function, so take extra care not to damage any of these components during this procedure.
 If damaged, only Apple can restore Face ID function.